Optimal Transformations of Muller Conditions: Conclusions

 \subsection{On relabelling of transition systems by acceptance conditions}

-In this section we use the information given by the "alternating cycle decomposition" to provide characterisations of "transition systems" that can be labelled with "parity", "Rabin", "Streett" or $"\mathit{Weak}_k"$ conditions, generalising the results of \cite{zielonka1998infinite}.
+In this section we use the information given by the "alternating cycle decomposition" to provide characterisations of "transition systems" that can be labelled with "parity", "Rabin", "Streett" or $"\mathit{Weak}_k"$ conditions, generalising the results of~\cite{zielonka1998infinite}.
 As a consequence, these yield simple proofs of two results about the possibility to define different classes of acceptance conditions in a deterministic automaton.
-Theorem \ref{Th_Rabin+Streett->Parity}, first proven in \cite{kupferman2010ParityizingRA}, asserts that if we can define a Rabin and a Streett condition on top of an underlying automaton $\A$ such that it recognizes the same language $L$ with both conditions, then we can define a parity condition in $\A$ recognizing $L$ too.
-Theorem \ref{Th_Buchi+co-B->Weak} states that if we can define Büchi and co-Büchi conditions on top of an automaton $\A$ recognizing the language $L$, then we can define a $"\mathit{Weak}"$ condition over $\A$ such that it recognizes $L$.
+Theorem~\ref{Th_Rabin+Streett->Parity}, first proven in~\cite{kupferman2010ParityizingRA}, asserts that if we can define a Rabin and a Streett condition on top of an underlying automaton $\A$ such that it recognises the same language $L$ with both conditions, then we can define a parity condition in $\A$ recognising $L$ too.
+Theorem~\ref{Th_Buchi+co-B->Weak} states that if we can define Büchi and co-Büchi conditions on top of an automaton $\A$ recognising the language $L$, then we can define a $"\mathit{Weak}"$ condition over $\A$ such that it recognises $L$.

-First, we extend the definition \ref{Def_ShapesOfTrees} of section \ref{Section_ZielonkaTree-SomeTypes} to the "alternating cycle decomposition".
+First, we extend the Definition~\ref{Def_ShapesOfTrees} of Section~\ref{Section_ZielonkaTree-SomeTypes} to the "alternating cycle decomposition".

 \begin{definition} \begin{itemize} Given a Muller transition system $\T=(V,E,\msource,\mtarget,I_0,\F)$, we say that its "alternating cycle decomposition" $\ACD(\T)$ is a

 \item \AP""Rabin ACD"" if for every state $q\in V$, the tree $"t_q"$ has "Rabin shape".